What is an "active shooter"?

 The goal is to manage the situation before it has a chance to play out.
-The team's priorities are to protect all personnel from harm and provide the reported employee with the help he needs.
+The team's priorities are to protect all personnel from harm and provide all employees with the help they need.

 Team members should include management, HR, a mental health professional, and possibly a representative from law enforcement.